+desc OrderMgmtCBK;

+PROCEDURE OrderMgmtCBK

-Туре In/Out Default?
+Argument Name Туре In/Out Default?

-ROWID IN
+PO ROWID IN

-ROWID IN
+SI ROWID IN

-ROWID IN
+РҮ ROWID IN

-RECORD IN
+RLM\$RULE RECORD IN

-VARCHAR2(100) IN
+RLM\$RULEID VARCHAR2(100) IN

-ROWID ROWID ROWID RECORD

 ACTIONTYPE VARCHAR2(40) IN

 ACTIONPARAM VARCHAR2(100) IN

 RLM\$RULECOND VARCHAR2(4000) IN

 RLM\$RULEDESC VARCHAR2(1000) IN

+RLM\$ENABLED CHAR(1) DEFAULT 'Y' IN

-4. Implement the callback procedure to perform the appropriate action for each matching rule, based on the event instances that matched the rule and the action preferences associated with the rule.
-In this case, a message displayed to the screen is considered one action, as shown in the following example:
+4. Implement the callback procedure to perform the appropriate action for each matching rule, based on event instances that match the rule and action preferences associated with the rule.
+In this case, consider one action to be a message displayed to the screen, as shown in the following example: